 If the error code 0xc00d5212 still occurs, you can visit the manufacturer's website of the computer to download and install the latest display driver or go to the next solution.

-When the video can’t be played on Windows 10 and error code 0xc00d5212 pops up, chances are your file has incorrect Codec.
+When the video can’t be played on Windows 10 and error code 0xc00d5212 pops up, chances are your file has an incorrect codec.
 Many videos taken from Smartphones or any other device may have the wrong Codec.
 It is a reason that you can’t play AVI videos.

 When the conversion process is completed, you open the file with VLC Media Player and check if the error code 0xc00d5212 is solved.

-Correct the Registries
+Method 5: Correct the Registries

 Changing registries on your own may be dangerous as the whole system depends on these registries.
-Hence, error codes like 0XC10100be, 224003, 102630, and 0xc00d36e5 occur often.
+Hence, error codes like 0xc10100be, 224003, 102630, and 0xc00d36e5 occur often.
 So, it is recommended to use a professional tool that can do this job for you.

 When it comes to computers, it is all about taking things safely.
 So a professional registry fixer tool can scan your PC for registry entries and corrupt system files.
 This can take a minute and you will be shown the list of things that need to be fixed.
 Fix them all Immediately.

-To repair damaged AVI video files, make use of a video repair tool by name Remo Repair AVI software.
-You can also make use of this tool to repair other video error related codes and learn how to fix error 0xc00d36e5, 0XC00D5212, etc.
+To repair damaged AVI video files, make use of a video repair tool by the name Remo Repair AVI software.
+You can also make use of this tool to repair other video error-related codes and learn how to fix errors 0xc00d36e5, 0xc00d5212, etc.

 Senior Editor, Content Analyst and a fan of exceptional customer service.
 John develops and publishes instructional and informational content regarding partition management, Windows hot-fixes, data management and computer troubleshooting.